Health News Roundup: China reports 7,691 new COVID cases for Nov 7 vs 5,643 a day earlier; Some in White House worry abortion message bungled before midterms and more | Health

 GSK's blood cancer drug Blenrep failed the main goal of a late-stage study designed to show it was better than an existing treatment on the market, the company said on Monday.
 Oncology is a key area of focus for GSK as a standalone prescription medicine and vaccine business and its shares fell 3% after its statement, which raised concerns that regulatory approval of Blenrep may be rescinded.

-COVID-19 cases sharply escalated in Guangzhou and other major Chinese cities, official data showed on Tuesday, with the global manufacturing hub fighting its worst flare-up ever and testing its ability to avoid a Shanghai-style citywide lockdown.

-New locally transmitted infections climbed to 7,475 nationwide on Nov.
+New coronavirus cases surged in Guangzhou and other Chinese cities, official data showed on Tuesday, with the global manufacturing hub becoming China's latest COVID-19 epicentre and testing the city's ability to avoid a Shanghai-style lockdown.
+Nationwide, new locally transmitted infections climbed to 7,475 on Nov.
 7, according to China's health authority, up from 5,496 the day before and the highest since May 1.
+Guangzhou accounted for nearly a third of the new infections.

 FDA staff flags uncertainties on Veru's COVID drug; EUA hopes lift shares